gabriel-dehan/WolcenExtractor/README.md

 #### Extracting only certain pak files

 You might not want to extract EVERYTHING in the Wolcen directory as it takes up a lot of space and takes a lot of time.
-If you want to restrict the files that will be extracted you can use the `--pattern` flag.
+If you want to restrict the files that will be extracted you can use the `--only` flag.

 Example:
 ```
-wolcen_extractor.exe extract --source "C:\Program Files (x86)\Steam\steamapps\common\Wolcen" --dest "C:\Users\princ\Documents\WolcenUnpacked" --pattern "lib,umbra"
+wolcen_extractor.exe extract --source "C:\Program Files (x86)\Steam\steamapps\common\Wolcen" --dest "C:\Users\princ\Documents\WolcenUnpacked" --only "lib,umbra"
 ```
-The use of the flag `--pattern "lib,umbra"` will make the program only extract `.pak` files that have the words `lib` or `umbra` in their name.
+The use of the flag `--only "lib,umbra"` will make the program only extract `.pak` files that have the words `lib` or `umbra` in their name.
 You can search for anything for the pattern as long as the values are comma separated and the pattern is case insensitive.
-If you only have one pattern to match you can of course write `--pattern "umbra"` to match only files with `umbra` in their name.
+If you only have one pattern to match you can of course write `--only "umbra"` to match only files with `umbra` in their name.

 #### Only patching PakDecrypt.exe with the latest Wolcen RSA key